 - bruising in the body

-- excessive weight gain in chest and abdomen
+- excessive weight gain in the chest and abdomen

 Both functioning and nonfunctioning tumors can cause abdominal pain if they become enlarged.
 Nonfunctioning tumors may not produce any hormonal changes or cause specific symptoms

-BE AWARE: Cushing’s syndrome is a condition caused by cortisol producing adrenal tumors.
-Although ACC can cause Cushing’s, most of the tumors that cause it are benign.
-If you have Cushing’s it does not mean you have cancer.
+Cushing’s syndrome is a condition caused by cortisol producing adrenal tumors.
+Although ACC can cause Cushing’s, most of the tumors related to the condition are benign.
+If you have Cushing’s, it does not mean you have cancer.

 To diagnose ACC, your doctor will perform a physical exam.
 You may also need lab tests to check your hormone levels.
 This could require collecting your saliva, blood, and urine.

 Your doctor might also want to use imaging tests to look for a tumor on your adrenal glands.
-These tests could include:
+These tests may include:

 - magnetic resonance imaging (MRI)